If the fluids you drink aren't hydrating your cells, they're not doing as much as you think.

 The body aims to maintain a balance between the fluid inside the cells (intracellular) and the space outside the cells (extracellular).
 One of the ways it does this is by relying on electrolytes to regulate osmotic pressure, which helps the cells balance fluids across the cellular membrane.

 Sodium, potassium and chloride are important electrolytes.
 Magnesium, calcium, phosphate and bicarbonates play important roles in cellular hydration, too.
 For generally healthy people, eating balanced meals that contain these nutrients may be adequate.
-However, if you're losing lots of fluids due to illness, exercise, travel or heat, try a hydration drink that contains these electrolytes, such as Pedialyte®.
+However, if you're losing lots of fluids due to illness (e.g. diarrhea, vomiting or flu), exercise, travel or heat, try a rehydration drink that contains these electrolytes, such as Pedialyte®.

 When you're focused on replenishing your body from fluid loss, be sure to include electrolytes at the same time.
-A bit of salt (sodium chloride) and a touch of sugar in your drink can help fuel your body with some electrolytes and glucose to help promote proper fluid balance and cellular hydration.
+The right balance of salt (sodium chloride) and sugar (glucose) in your drink can help promote proper fluid balance and cellular hydration.

 Sure, you should sip on water or other fluids consistently throughout the day.
 But don't forget that your body also relies on foods for hydration support.
 Watermelon, cucumbers and grapes are all made up of large amounts of water, and eating plenty of fruits and vegetables like these can help ensure you're getting enough.